 Submit a one-page CV clearly indicating name and contact information; academic degrees (with degree, institution, major or discipline, and date conferred); any academic fellowships, scholarships, or honors; any academic publications; language proficiency (other than English; for each language, indicate proficiency in reading, speaking, writing as fluent, advanced, intermediate, or basic); references (include the name, position, institutional affiliation, and email address of each person who will submit a letter of recommendation); and any additional academically-relevant information (publications, academically-relevant employment, etc.)

-A sample of philosophical writing, maximum 5000 words.
+Submit a sample of philosophical writing, maximum 7500 words.

 Letters of Recommendation Instructions

-At least three confidential letters of recommendation must be submitted by those in a position to assess that applicant's past performance and future academic potential.
+At least three confidential letters of recommendation must be submitted by those in a position to assess the applicant’s past performance and future academic potential.
 Letters of recommendation may be submitted three ways:

-- Interfolio.com.
+- Interfolio.
 Applicants who set up Interfolio accounts (see above) may use the service to send recommenders requests for confidential document uploads, and then include those confidential letters in their dossier submission.
 This is the preferred method of submission for letters of recommendation.

 - Postal mail.
 Recommenders may mail letters of recommendation to McAnulty College & Graduate School of Liberal Arts, Graduate Office, Duquesne University, 600 Forbes Avenue, Pittsburgh, PA 15282, USA.
 Mailed letters will be accepted only when signed, on institutional letterhead, and accompanied by a RECOMMENDATION FORM completed and signed by both applicant and recommender.

 Test Scores Instructions

 All test scores must be official and sent directly from the relevant testing agency.
 Copies or scans of score reports sent by applicants will not be accepted.